 CNAs lend a listening ear to their patients, often spending time with them on a daily basis, which is what makes them the angels of healthcare.
 These intimate interactions, combined with the medical knowledge and experience gained from a strong education, establish CNAs as a trustworthy and reliable source on the healthcare team.

-If you are interested in becoming an important member of the medical staff, explore our CNA training course at The Manhattan Institute and find out how you can get started today.
+If you are interested in becoming an important member of the medical staff, explore our CNA training course at The Manhattan Institute and learn the CNA skills required to obtain a position.